 Talking to several representatives to find the best one.

 Talking about expectations for interaction and time management.

 As the seller, talking about commission and extra cost expectations.

-How Do You Discover the Right Agent?
+How Do You Find the Right Agent?

-Talking with a lending institution.
+Talking with a lender.

 Agent, Realtor or broker?